 While upskilling helps address this gap, sometimes entirely new skills are required to meet changing demands.
 This is where reskilling comes in.

 Between 2019 and 2022, 8.6 million workers did just this by shifting occupations, with another 12 million expected by 2030.
-This could be seen as jobs becoming obsolete, but it also means many new jobs will become available.
+This shift may seem like jobs are disappearing, but it also creates new opportunities as more roles emerge.

 How AI Is Influencing Upskilling and Reskilling